jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 \log P = \sum_{s=1}^{r} y_{s}\log p_{s}(x;M).
 $${#eq-multiclasslikelihood}

-Since each sample is independent, the total likelihood is the product of these probabilites, and the log-likelihood the corresponding sum:
+Since each sample is independent, the total likelihood is the product of these probabilities, and the log-likelihood the corresponding sum:
 $$
 \log L(M) = \sum_{X,Y} \sum_{s=1}^{r} y_{s}\log p_{s}(x;M).
 $$